Specialty

 Gregory S. DiFelice, MD

-Dr. Gregory S. DiFelice is a fellowship-trained orthopaedic surgeon specializing in Sports Traumatology and Joint Reconstruction Surgery at Hospital for Special Surgery and New York-Presbyterian Hospital.
-He also holds an academic appointment at the Weill Medical College of Cornell University as an Associate Attending Orthopaedic Surgeon.
-His main surgical focus is on the treatment of the knee, shoulder, and hip.
-Using both non-surgical and surgical methods, he strives to utilize the latest technologies to improve patient outcomes, while preserving their native tissues.
-He refers to his customized approach as Preservation First® and this guides his practice.
-His philosophy, developed over 20+ years in practice, is to use surgery as a last resort, and if surgery is absolutely necessary, to perform the most conservative surgery that will give the best, most long-lasting results for the patient.
-This delicate balancing of the risks and benefits of surgery for each individual is, in essence, the art of surgery.
+Dr. Gregory S. DiFelice is a fellowship-trained orthopaedic surgeon specializing in Sports Traumatology and Joint Reconstruction Surgery at Hospital for Special Surgery and NewYork-Presbyterian Hospital.
+He also holds an academic appointment at Weill Cornell Medical College as an Associate Attending Orthopaedic Surgeon.
+His primary surgical focus is the treatment of the knee, shoulder, and hip.
+Using both non-surgical and surgical methods, he is dedicated to applying the latest technologies to improve patient outcomes while preserving native tissues whenever possible.
+He refers to this customized approach as Preservation First®, a philosophy that has guided his practice for more than 20 years.
+His guiding principle is simple yet transformative: surgery should always be a last resort, and when it is necessary, the most conservative procedure should be performed to achieve the best, most durable results.
+This careful balance of risks and benefits for each individual patient is, in essence, the art of surgery.

 Admittedly, not all ligaments, nor all joints for that matter, can be saved, and Dr. DiFelices’ Preservation First® to surgery is also evident in his approach to arthritic joints.
 Rather than the standard approach of the majority of surgeons, that everyone with arthritis gets a total joint replacement surgery, his approach is more nuanced and is customized for each patient, based on their health, activity level and particular pattern of arthritis.
 He is an expert in both realignment osteotomy and robotic unicompartmental arthroplasty, two techniques that allow the patient to avoid the larger, more morbid total joint arthroplasty when in their best interests.
 In addition, he is also an expert in both total hip and total knee arthroplasty, having performed thousands of these procedures over his 20+-year career, which allows him to provide patients with the treatment option that is best for them.